2019 – I’m coming to get ya!

 Aggghhh the bane of my life!
 And I’m doing it again.
 Hiding it in the middle of this post to try and pretend it’s not there.

 I. Am.
 Not.
 Consistent.
 I actually think it’s one of my biggest flaws.
-One day I’m super efficient finishing all my voiceover jobs before midday, finding time for marketing, a little exercise and off we go and the next I haven’t achieved anything and it’s already 5pm………Another example is with planning and lists.
+One day I’m super efficient finishing all my voiceover jobs before midday, finding time for marketing, a little exercise and the next I haven’t achieved anything and it’s already 5pm………Another example is with planning and lists.
 I may go for 2 months planning very well then for no apparent reason it all goes to pot and I don’t know where I am.

 I need to find a happy place between being meticulously efficient (as I don’t think it’s sustainable) and sluggishly inefficient and be consistent there.